Have you created your bucket list?

-That doesn’t leave much time for the good stuff — the stuff you’re working so hard for.
-The stuff you dream about — the adventures, the relationships, the memories, and goals that are important to you.
+As busy as your life is right now, you need to make time for the stuff you dream about — the adventures, the relationships, the memories, and goals that are important to you.

 Then one day you look back with regret at all of the things you wanted to accomplish but never did.
 “If only I'd taken the time to . . .”